 The guidance clarifies that tokens can take a hybrid form and fall into different categories at different points in time.

-12.4 Regulation of "Issuers" of Blockchain Assets There is no single regulatory regime for issuers of blockchain assets.
+12.4 Regulation of "Issuers" of Blockchain Assets

+There is no single regulatory regime for issuers of blockchain assets.
 An issuer may come within the scope of the UK's regulatory perimeter, depending on the nature of its activities.

-In particular, issuers of blockchain assets should consider whether they are crypto-asset exchange providers as discussed in 7.3 Impact of the Emergence of Cryptocurrency Exchanges.
+In particular, issuers of blockchain assets should consider whether they are cryptoasset exchange providers as discussed in 7.3 Impact of the Emergence of Cryptocurrency Exchanges.

 Issuers should be aware of potential future changes to the regulatory regime, including the HM Treasury's January 2021 consultation on the UK regulatory approach to crypto-assets and stablecoins, which considers expanding the scope of regulated tokens to include stablecoins.
 In December 2020, the Bank of England published a report on systemic stable token payment systems which noted that issuers or system operators that attain systemic status may become subject to regulation and enhanced requirements.
-See 12.2 Local Regulators' Approach to Blockchain for further details.